TonyGen/mongoSimulation/INSTALL.md

 	$ cd mongoSimulation
 	$ cabal install --bindir=$PWD

 ###4.
-Start mongoShardingSim and click anywhere on its window to see help:
+Start MongoShardingSim and click anywhere on its window to see help:

 	$ ./MongoShardingSim

 ###5.
-To make changes, edit src code then re-install (re-compile):
+To make changes, edit src code then re-install (re-compile) and re-run:

 	edit src/*
 	$ cabal install --bindir=$PWD
+	$ ./MongoShardingSim